derrian-distro/LoRA_Easy_Training_Scripts/README.md

 # LoRA_Easy_Training_Scripts

+## NOTE: These are the older scripts, I will probably not continue updating them after this, however I want to make sure they stay in a usable state, as such I have updated the install instructions and installer

 A set of training scripts written in python for use in Kohya's [SD-Scripts](https://github.com/kohya-ss/sd-scripts).

 **Please ensure you have python 3.10.6 and git installed**